Staff

 Outside of teaching, Mr Attwell enjoys family walks with the dog in the winter and is a keen surfer in the summer.
 Mr Attwell enjoys chess but is yet to win a game of chess against members of the Year 7 chess club!

-Nexus Primary Liaison and Biology Teacher
+Nexus Primary Liaison and Geography/Science Teacher

 Matt Porter – Bsc in Mathematics Education from University of Missouri (Summa Cum Laude)